Bakhitov/crafty-back/README.md

 Follow these steps to get your Agent API up and running:

+> Prerequisites:
-> Prerequisites: [docker desktop](https://www.docker.com/products/docker-desktop) should be installed and running.
+> - [docker desktop](https://www.docker.com/products/docker-desktop) should be installed and running.
+> - A PostgreSQL database (you can use the included example.env for Supabase configuration).

 ### Clone the repo